plone/training/addons.rst

 .. see also::

-   * A talk on finding and managing ad-dons: http://www.youtube.com/watch?v=Sc6NkqaSjqw
+   * A talk on finding and managing add-ons: http://www.youtube.com/watch?v=Sc6NkqaSjqw

 .. _add-ons-notable-label: